-Containers have become a widely-used DevOps technology.
+Containers have become a widely used DevOps technology.
 Containers give DevOps professionals the ability to define infrastructure as code, making it possible to create isolated environments for testing, deploying, and running applications.
-In this article, we will learn how to deploy a Node.js application using Azure containers to an Azure web app.
+In this article, we will learn how to containerize a Node.js application and use CI/CD to automatically deploy to Azure Web Apps via Azure Container Registry.

 Prerequisites